ShrutiDhawle01/Disease-Prediction-System-HealthSsensei/src/README.md

 # Multiple-Disease-Prediction-Web-App
-Multiple Disease Prediction is Machine Learning web application which is able to predict whether a person is suffering from a particular disease.
-Link to web app  : [https://multidiseasepred.herokuapp.com/](https://multidiseasepred.herokuapp.com/)
+Disease Prediction is Machine Learning web application which is able to predict whether a person is suffering from a particular disease.

 The diseases predicted by the web app include :
 - Diabetes
 - Heart Disease
-- Parkinsons Disease

 **Languages Used :**
 <p> <img height=50 src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/1024px-Python-logo-notext.svg.png"></p>